-This was inspired by a comment by a fan to Fats Domino after Domino's car broke down: "Hey, look at Fats Domino, he's walking!"
-Domino then thought to himself, "Yeah, I'm walking," and wrote the song as he walked. (thanks, Brad Wind - Miami, FL)
+This song was inspired by a comment a fan make to Fats Domino after Domino's car broke down: "Hey, look at Fats Domino, he's walking!"
+Domino then thought to himself, "Yeah, I'm walking," and wrote the song as he walked.

 At baseball games, this is often played when a player for the home team draws a walk.